jacksosa/jacksosa.github.io/_posts/2025-04-26-github-flow.md

 delivered features faster and with fewer bugs, whether deploying to Kubernetes or optimizing smart meter workflows.

 If you’re struggling with chaotic Git workflows, try GitHub Flow.
 Start with a single feature branch, write clear commits, and open a PR early.
 For more details, check GitHub’s official guide, it’s been a lifesaver for me.

 Have you used GitHub Flow in your projects?
-Share your tips with me or ask for workflow advice!
+Share your tips with me [here]({{ site.baseurl }}/contact/) or let me know if you want workflow advice!

 <p class="text-center">
 {% include elements/button.html